Esri/inspire_open_data/gdb-encoding/AdministrativeUnits.md

 1. Subsitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`.
 2. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`
 3. Substitute all occurences of `GeographicName` with the Simple Geographic Name through Rule `MT005(separator: '_')`.
+4. Limit the Multiplicity for nationalLevelName in AdministrativeUnit to 3 through Rule `MT012(3)`
+5. Limit the Multiplicity for name in AdministrativeUnit to 3 through Rule `MT012(3)`
+6. Represent the Relationships AdminstrativeUnit.boundary and AdminstrativeBoundary.admUnit in a Relationship Table: `MT013`
+7. Fan-out the AdministrytiveUnits by nationalLevel: `MT015`